ministryofjustice/opg-lpa/service-front/content/guidance/Decisions_How attorneys make decisions.md

 With this option:

 *	if your attorneys can’t agree on a joint decision, it can’t be made
-*	if 1 attorney can no longer act or dies, your remaining attorneys won't be able to make any of the joint decisions, unless you’ve appointed replacements
+*	if one attorney can no longer act or dies, your remaining attorneys won't be able to make any of the joint decisions, unless you’ve appointed replacements

-If 1 attorney can no longer act and you’ve appointed replacements:
+If one attorney can no longer act and you’ve appointed replacements:

 *	the replacement attorneys take over making all joint decisions from your original attorneys
 *	the replacement and remaining original attorneys can make any decisions they’re allowed to make individually